zhuhfcod/eda20-live-code/README.md

 # eda20-live-code

-This respository stores coding scripts for the EDA live coding lectures.
-These are the student version scripst.
+This respository stores student version coding scripts for the EDA live coding lectures.